Bible Network Crypto DeFi Onchain RWA AI Agent Stablecoin Chain SAFU CryptoTax DeFAI AGI Claude Me Claude Skill Claude Design Claude Cowork

 How DeFi Provides Stablecoin Yield Under the 'Zero-Yield Rule'

 So, earning 8.5% SSR yield by depositing USDC on sky.money, or earning 10–15% annualized on Ethena's sUSDe — does this violate the zero-yield rule?
 The answer is no — because these yields' legal structures are completely different from 'stablecoin issuers directly paying interest.'
-DeFi yield's legal logic: you deposit USDC into Sky Protocol's smart contract, receiving sUSDS. sUSDS isn't USDC — it's Sky Protocol's own 'liquidity accrual token,' its appreciation coming from Sky Protocol's lending business and RWA investment composite yields, distributed to sUSDS holders through Sky Protocol's own protocol.
+DeFi yield's legal logic: you deposit USDC into Sky Protocol's Smart Contract, receiving sUSDS. sUSDS isn't USDC — it's Sky Protocol's own 'liquidity accrual token,' its appreciation coming from Sky Protocol's lending business and RWA investment composite yields, distributed to sUSDS holders through Sky Protocol's own protocol.
 Legally, you're depositing USDC into a DeFi protocol (similar to putting money in an investment fund), not 'holding USDC and receiving interest from Circle.'
 Circle never directly pays you anything — your USDC first exits the Circle layer, then generates yield at the DeFi protocol layer.
 This two-step flow lets sUSDS yields circumvent GENIUS Act's 'no interest to holders' prohibition — because Circle (PPSI issuer) never pays interest; it's Sky Protocol (independent DeFi protocol) paying yield, and DeFi protocols currently aren't in the PPSI regulatory category.
 This also explains why after GENIUS Act passed, DeFi yield stablecoins (sUSDS, sUSDe) weren't directly impacted — their legal architecture naturally avoids the zero-yield prohibition.

 Zero-Yield Rule's Impact on Tether: USDT's Choice